On the geometry of metallic pseudo-Riemannian structures: Introduction

 Extending this idea to tensor fields, C.-E. Hre\c tcanu and M. Crasmareanu introduced the notion of metallic structure: \begin{definition} \cite{c} A $(1,1)$-tensor field $J$ on $M$ is called a \textit{metallic structure} if it satisfies the equation:

 for $p$ and $q$ positive integer numbers, where $I$ is the identity operator on $C^{\infty}(TM)$.
 In this case, the pair $(M, J)$ is called a {\it metallic manifold}.
-Moreover, if a Riemannian metric $g$ on $M$ is compatible with $J$, that is $g(JX, Y)=g(X, JY)$, for any $X$, $Y\in C^{\infty}(TM)$, we call the pair $(J,g)$ a {\it metallic Riemannian structure} and $(M, J,g)$ a {\it metallic Riemannian manifold}. \end{definition}

-From the compatibility condition, we immediately get that a metallic Riemannian structure satisfies for any $X$, $Y \in C^{\infty}(TM)$.
+Moreover, if a Riemannian metric $g$ on $M$ is compatible with $J$, that is $g(JX, Y)=g(X, JY)$, for any $X$, $Y\in C^{\infty}(TM)$, we call the pair $(J,g)$ a {\it metallic Riemannian structure} and $(M, J,g)$ a {\it metallic Riemannian manifold}. \end{definition} From the compatibility condition, we immediately get that a metallic Riemannian structure satisfies for any $X$, $Y \in C^{\infty}(TM)$.

+$(1,1)$-tensor fields on $M$, which are $g$-symmetric, have applications in Generalized Geometry since they naturally define (pseudo-)calibrated generalized complex structures (\cite{n0}, \cite{n}).

+In this paper we generalize the notion of metallic structure in the pseudo-Riemannian setting in order to include Norden structures.
+We define the concept of metallic Norden structure and study its integrability.
+We consider metallic maps between metallic manifolds and give conditions under which they are constant.
+We also construct a metallic natural connection recovering, as particular case, the Ganchev and Mihova connection defined for Norden structures and we extend it to a metallic natural connection on the generalized tangent bundle.
+Moreover, we construct metallic pseudo-Riemannian structures on the tangent and cotangent bundles.